AWS Security Blog

 Figure 2: AWS options for key management

-If you have a mandate for FIPS 140-2 Level 3 compliance or are required to show that your cryptographic system is a single-tenant environment, you can use the AWS KMS custom key store backed by CloudHSM.
-In this design pattern, you can use all AWS services designed to work with KMS and have CloudHSM perform cryptographic operations.
+When you’re required to demonstrate that your cryptographic system is a single-tenant environment where you have exclusive control over your encryption keys, you can use the AWS KMS custom key store backed by CloudHSM.
+In this design pattern, you can use the AWS services that are integrated with AWS KMS, while CloudHSM handles cryptographic operations.

-This defense in depth strategy also enables you to disable or deny access to an encryption key as a part of a containment strategy during a security event.
-Refusing access to or disabling AWS KMS encryption keys will result in plaintext data becoming inaccessible even if a third-party gains access to ciphertext.
+This defense-in-depth strategy also allows you to disable or deny access to an encryption key as a part of a containment strategy during a security event.
+Restricting access to or disabling AWS KMS encryption keys results in plaintext data becoming inaccessible, even if a third party gains access to ciphertext.

 Review hierarchy, encryption, and decryption

-To demonstrate, let’s look at how AWS KMS encrypts customer data and illustrate some elements of its cryptographic operations.
+In this section, we explore how AWS KMS operates on data and highlight the essential steps involved in its cryptographic processes.
 More details are available in the AWS Key Management Service whitepaper.

 AWS KMS key hierarchy

-The fundamental purpose of KMS is to securely create, provide, and protect data keys.
-AWS KMS uses encryption key hierarchy to protect your data.
-Key types can be a key-encryption key or data encryption key.
+The fundamental purpose of AWS KMS is to help you securely create, manage, and protect encryption materials.
+AWS KMS uses an encryption key hierarchy that is designed to protect your data.
+The two key types are key-encryption key (KEK) or data encryption key (DEK).

-When you create an AWS KMS symmetric key:
+When you create an AWS KMS symmetric key, the following steps take place:

-1. AWS KMS generates key metadata—key ID, key version, ARN, and alias.
-While key ID is unique to the AWS Region where you create your KMS key.
-You can use the same alias in multiple Regions.
+1. AWS KMS generates key metadata—such as the key ID, version, ARN, and alias.
+The key ID is unique to the AWS Region where you create it.

-2. AWS KMS creates an HSM backing key (HBK)—a 256-bit Advanced Encryption Standard (AES) key.
+2. AWS KMS creates an HSM backing key (HBK), which is a 256-bit Advanced Encryption Standard (AES)

-The result of establishing an AWS KMS key is a 256-bit HBK AES key that, combined with a one-time random number, is used to generate a data encryption key that is used on customer data.
+The result of establishing an AWS KMS key is a 256-bit HBK AES key, which is combined with a one-time random number to generate a data encryption key that is used to encrypt data.

-Knowledge of how AWS KMS uses HBK and data keys will give you the power to use the technology in your implementations successfully.
-The following sequence illustrates encryption and decryption operations
+Understanding how AWS KMS uses HBK and data keys empowers you to successfully use this technology in your solutions.
+The following sequence illustrates encryption and decryption operations.

 1. Locates the HBK with the specified ID and version number within service-managed HSMs.